- 1. Travel Back in Time at Intramuros

-You can't leave Binondo without feasting on authentic Chinese delicacies such as dumplings, frozen scallions, lumpia, oyster cake, kiampong and stir fry tofu via a Binondo food trip.
+You can't leave without feasting on authentic Chinese delicacies such as dumplings, frozen scallions, lumpia, oyster cake, kiampong, and stir fry tofu via a Binondo food trip.

-Shopping is one of the most enjoyable activities you can do in Manila because of the multitude of malls that we have.
+Shopping is one of the most enjoyable activities in Manila because of the multitude of malls here.
 Here are some of the best places to shop in the metro:

-This is a shopping mall in the Philippines of Tondo, Manila.
-It is renowned for its low price stores and its various manufacturing facilities.
+This is a shopping mall in Tondo, Manila.
+It is renowned for its low-price stores and its various manufacturing facilities.
 It's often combined with a shopping tour in Binondo Chinatown.

 There are a lot of shops in Quiapo.
 For gadgets, you can go to Raon and Hidalgo Street.
 For arts and handicrafts, you can go to Palanca Street and Plaza Miranda.
 Go to Quinta Market and Carriedo Street for other necessities.